vanvuongngo/ts-package/README.md

 /lib
 ```

-## whitelist lib directory for a published package
+## Whitelist lib directory for a published package

 add to package.json so no other files will include into the published package